Diefenbunker: Growth of the Museum

-Upon its opening in 1998, the museum was run completely by volunteers.
-However, the 5,000 visitors received that year was too much to be handled solely by volunteers.
+Upon its opening in 1998, the museum was run entirely by volunteers.
+However, the 5,000 visitors received by the museum that year was too much to be handled solely by volunteers.

 In 1999, the museum's second year of operation, a curator was hired along with some students.
 The museum's visitation doubled to 10,000 people that year.

-The museum continued to grow into the 2000s.
+The museum continued to grow in popularity during the 2000s.
 Close to 15,000 visitors passed through the Diefenbunker in 2000.
-Additional part-time staff was hired throughout the year to keep up with museum maintenance and upkeep.
+Additional part-time staff were hired throughout the year to keep up with museum maintenance and upkeep.
 As of 2008, the Diefenbunker averages approximately 25,000 visitors each year.
 Four full-time staff, nine part-time staff and numerous volunteers work to keep the museum running smoothly.
 In 2012, the museum had 45,280 visitors.
 This was one of the highest increases in attendance other than the opening year of the Bunker.
 In 2017, Canada's sesquicentennial, the Diefenbunker welcomed 88,000 visitors through its blast doors.
 Since March 2016, the museum has also hosted an escape room that they state is the world's largest.

 The mandate of Diefenbunker, Canada's Cold War museum is "to increase throughout Canada and the world, interest in and a critical understanding of the Cold War, by preserving the Diefenbunker as a national historic site, and operating a Cold War Museum.

 Collections and research

-The Diefenbunker houses a collection of Cold War artefacts, an archive and a library, all of which are made available to researchers upon request, and to the general public through the exhibitions.
+The Diefenbunker houses a collection of Cold War artifacts, an archive and a library, all of which are made available to researchers upon request, and to the general public through the exhibitions.